 This was the last Rolls-Royce model to be delivered in "chassis only" form, in order to receive a wide variety of bespo

-left-hand-drive rolls-royce silver wraith 49 white 4-speed manual 1949 rolls royce rwd luxury 4-seater 2wd
+left-hand-drive rolls-royce silver wraith 49 grey 4-speed manual 1949 rolls royce rwd luxury 4-seater 2wd